open-resources/physics_bank/content/public/004.Kinematics(1D)/Acceleration/Rocket_Dog/Rocket_Dog.md

     quill-theme: snow
     directory: clientFilesQuestion
     source-file-name: sample.html
+myst:
   substitutions:
     params:
       vars:
         title: Rocket Dog
         units: $\rm{m/s}$
-    x: $7t^2 - 2t$
+      x: $5t^3 + 6t^2 - t$
-    time: 5
+      time: 8
       part4:
         ans1:
           value: The rocket dog is moving towards the origin.
           feedback: 'Hint: Consider the signs of the dog''s position and velocity at the given time.'
         ans2:
           value: The rocket dog is moving away from the origin.
           feedback: Great!
 You got it.
 ---
 # {{ params.vars.title }}
 A rocket dog has a position along a straight track given by: